Sustainable Tips for Alsace Christmas Market Road Trip

 Stop 2: Colmar, Riquewihr, Ribeauvillé, and Kaysersberg Christmas Markets

 After leaving Obernai in the morning, we headed toward Eguisheim, where we stayed for two nights.
-Along the way, we stopped in Colmar for the entire day before moving on to Enguisheim.
-However, in hindsight, I would recommend staying in Colmar, parking your car and leaving it there, and taking advantage of Colmar Christmas Market Shuttle, which runs on the weekend.
-Therefore, I suggest visiting this area over the weekend to take full advantage of this experience, as many markets are open only on the weekend.
-You’ll want two full days.
+Along the way, we stopped in Colmar for the entire day before moving on to Enguisheim and other villages.
+However, in hindsight, I would recommend staying in Colmar, parking your car and leaving it there, and taking advantage of the Colmar Christmas Market Shuttle, which runs on the weekend.
+Therefore, I suggest visiting this area over the weekend to take full advantage of this experience, as some markets are open only on weekends.
+However, if you are adverse to crowds, visit this area during the week and enjoy the Christmas decorations around the smaller villages.
+You’ll want two full days in Colmar.

-I have created an incredibly detailed guide to the Colmar Christmas markets, utilizing the Christmas market shuttle and details about the markets in Riquewihr, Ribeauvillé, and Kaysersberg.
-I cover all the Colmar markets in detail and much more!
-Head over to that post and pin it to help you make the most of your time in Colmar.
+I have created an incredibly detailed guide to the Colmar Christmas markets and an itinerary to visit the villages of Riquewihr, Ribeauvillé, and Kaysersber for their Christmas markets.
+I cover all the Colmar markets in detail including how to use the Christmas market shuttle, so head over to that post and pin it to help you make the most of your time in Colmar.

 Colmar Christmas Markets